-To create and link a commitment change order to a line item on a prime change order.
+To create and link a commitment change order to a line item on a prime contract change order.

 Things to Consider

 - Required User Permission: 'Admin' level permissions on the project's Prime Contract tab.

 - For this tutorial, we will cover creating a CCO from a PCCO, but the process will be the same regardless of whether you start from a PCO or PCCO or if you are creating a CPCO or CCO.